toggledbits/Reactor-docs/docs/Expressions-&-Variables.md

 Export a value when you have a device or service *outside the ReactorSensor* that needs to access the value, such as another ReactorSensor using it in a condition, or when using the dataMine/dataMine2 plugin to collect and graph the values.

+!!! info
-> NOTE: Prior to Reactor version 3.3, all variables were unconditionally exported.
+    Prior to Reactor version 3.3, all Reactor variables were unconditionally exported.
 As of 3.3, exporting is user-configurable.
 The default for all *new* variables is *not exported*; however, in order to maintain backward compatibility with configurations created prior to 3.3, the default for all existing variables (i.e. those created in versions 3.2 and earlier) is *exported*.

 Because exporting means storing the value on a Luup state variable, and all state variable values in Luup are strings, all exported values are thus stored as strings.
 Numbers simply become the string representation of their value (e.g. 123 becomes the string "123").
 Booleans are mapped to "0" for `false` and "1" for `true`.
 All non-primitive types (i.e. not number, boolean, string, or `null`) are JSON-encoded, creating a string.
 To use the exported string in another ReactorSensor and get it back to its original data type, it may be necessary to use functions like `tonumber()` or `unstringify()` (see above).